Buithienbao/ROS_Turtlebot3_Navigation/README.md

 There are many reasons why ROS is popular in robotics software development.
 One of them is its modular design.
 ROS was designed to be as distributed and modular as possible.
 Different tasks can be developed separately, giving developers choices: whether using completed parts from others or implementing by themselves.
 Moreover, it also provides hardware abstraction.
 An extensive knowledge of hardware is not required.
 A robot can be moved without much knowledge of specifiation of the robot or background mathematical in kinetics and dynamics.
 Hence, we can save our time and effort in development process.

 Within the scope of this project, we develop our robotics software using the platform TheConstruct.
 It is an online platform featuring Ubuntu as its operating system, combining with Gazebo as real world simulator and ROS kinetic, etc. The robot model is Turtlebot 3 Burger.
-There are 4 tasks we need to achieve via this project.
+Via this project, we want to apply the theory that we have learned in developing a simple program which can perform 4 different tasks.
 They will be explained in details in the next section.

 ## Objectives